ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 Depending on a certain condition, the window either increases or closes (and a new window is created).

 Very useful for keeping track of a subset of data in an array/string etc.

+## Divide and Conquer Pattern

+This pattern involves dividing a data set into smaller chunks and then repeating a process with a subset of data.

+This pattern can tremendously decrease time complexity.